JAlcocerT/JAlcocerT/content/blog/aigen-py-pandasai.md

   alt: "How to use PandasAI" # alt text
   caption: "PandasAI 101 - Step by Step" # display caption under cover
 tags: ["Gen-AI","Python","Dev"]
-description: 'RAG with PandasAI'
-summary: 'How to chat with your data with PandasAI (Together with OpenAI API or with Ollama)'
+description: 'RAG with PandasAI.
+How to chat with your data with PandasAI (with OpenAI API or with Ollama)'
 url: 'how-to-use-pandasAI'
 ---